ShangQingTu/ChatLog/README.md

 # Data

-We release our data at [tsinghua cloud](https://cloud.tsinghua.edu.cn/d/733684efbec84cbb8c52/).
+We release our data at [cloud](https://cloud.tsinghua.edu.cn/d/733684efbec84cbb8c52/).

-If you have any questions about the data, please raise a issue or contact us by email: tsq22@mails.tsinghua.edu.cn
+If you have any questions about the data, please raise a issue

 Now the category is as following, you can download them by clicking the link: